 Finasteride inhibits 5-alpha reductase, inhibiting dihydrotestosterone that causes harm to prostate, and kills hair follicles.

 It was first sold under the brand name Proscar as 5 mg tablets.
 In 1998, the first 1 mg product was introduced to the market under the brand name Propecia, as the first FDA approved medication in the form of tablets for men's hair loss.

 It is very effective for most men in preventing hair loss as well as helping it grow back.
 It can be effective for some women; however, women should not take it in case of pregnancy, and they should not get pregnant when they're taking the medication because it increases the risk of congenital defects in male fetus.
-Less than 2% of men have temporary sexual side effects including erection and sexual drive problems, whereas women do not have these side effects.
+Less than 2 % of men have temporary sexual side effects, including erectile and libido difficulties while taking finasteride.
+However, in women these side effects do not occur..

 Cyproterone Acetate with Ethinylestradiol:

-Although this medication can stop hair loss and help in the regrowth of hair in about one year, it should be used continually to keep hair regrowth and prevent hair loss.
+Although it is possible for the drug to stop further hair loss and trigger re-growth of the hair within about a year, it needs to be on an ongoing basis to maintain hair re-growth and to eliminate and stop hair loss.
 Potential side effects include gynecomastia, headache, and decreased sexual drive.
 It has one positive side effect as it helps preventing osteoporosis.
-The medication is a combination of cyproterone and estradiol, which is estrogen hormone.
+The drug is composed of cyproterone and estradiol an estrogen.
 The medication is as effective as spironolactone, if it wasn't more even more effective.
-This medication is currently not available in the United States.
+Drugs and treatments are currently available in the United States.